AlexHadzhiev/Library-App/README.md

 ## Optional Tasks
 1. Man page.
-2. Config.h (Simular to how you configure the suckless pro- grams).
+2. Config.h (Simular to how you configure the [suckless](https://suckless.org/) programs).
 3. Reading and redacting the metadata of a PDF.
-4. The ability to search a directory added by the user and add all books from this folder to the database and default collec- tion.
+4. The ability to search a directory added by the user and add all books from this folder to the database and default collection.